Trusted Network Accreditation Program

 - Vendor and technology agnostic to support blockchain and other enabling technologies

 EHNAC follows a structured, transparent and industry-inclusive process that provides for continual improvement.
-Criteria for the Trusted Network Accreditation Program will be available on the EHNAC Criteria Page.
+Criteria for the Trusted Network Accreditation Program is available on the EHNAC Criteria Page.

-TNAP-QHIN – provide Health Information Network services as defined by TEFCA, and wish to be acknowledged by the Recognized Coordinating Entity (RCE) as a Qualified Health Information Network.
+TNAP-QHIN – for organizations that provide Health Information Network services as defined by TEFCA.
 According to the Office of the National Coordinator as defined within the April 2019 released materials “A QHIN’s ability to operate successfully and efficiently is crucial to ensuring all Individuals and providers have appropriate and real-time access to EHI.
 Therefore, it is critical that QHINs fully understand the breadth and scope of their responsibilities before applying for QHIN Designation.
 Ensuring their capabilities and compliance to the Common Agreement through testing, rigorous on-boarding, and monitoring will be critical to ensure continuity of services among Participants and Participant Members.
 Organizations that apply to be a QHIN should do so with an understanding of the infrastructure and personnel necessary to support interoperability at a nationwide scale.”

 TNAP-Participant/Participant Member – desire to be recognized as a Participant or as a Participant Member in the ONC trust Exchange Framework.
 According to the Office of the National Coordinator as defined within the April 2019 released materials, “Participants may include persons or entities that have entered into a contract to participate in a QHIN.
 Some examples of Participants could include, but are not limited to, a HIN, a health system, a health IT developer, a payer, or a federal agency.”
 Likewise, ONC suggests the following: “Participant Members may include persons or entities that use the services of a Participant to send and receive EHI.
 For example, if a QHIN is composed of health information exchanges, the health information exchange would be the Participant, and those who use the health information exchange services, (such as health systems, ambulatory providers, health IT developers, payers, and others) are the Participant Members.
 Alternatively, a health IT developer could be a direct Participant of a QHIN, in which case, the Participant Members may be the provider practice that uses the health IT developer’s software or services.”